Consulate General of Sweden, Houston: Final years and closure

-Honorary consulate general and reopening
+Honorary consulate general

 In 1983, Sweden instead opened an honorary consulate general in Bellaire, Texas, with attorney Jeffrey B. Love serving as the honorary consul general.
 Since the 1980s, the honorary consulate general had been located in several places in Greater Houston.
 Its final location, before closing in 2025, was at the same address as the Swedish-American Chamber of Commerce Texas (SACC-Texas) in Houston.

 In December 2007, the Swedish government rescinded the 2004 decision to establish a consulate general in Houston.
 The 2004 decision had never been implemented due to a lack of resources.

+Reopening

 The Swedish government announced in February 2025 that it intends to reopen the consulate general.
 It will focus on promoting cooperation between the countries in trade, investment and innovation.

+The Swedish Consulate General began operations in September 2025, but was officially inaugurated on March 17, 2026 by Victoria, Crown Princess of Sweden and Minister of Foreign Affairs Maria Malmer Stenergard.

 Tasks

 The consulate, along with those in New York City, San Francisco, Montreal, Minneapolis, and Houston, belonged to the so-called heritage consulates due to the large number of inheritance cases the consulate handled.
 During the 1980s, the consulate general primarily focused on the offshore and shipbuilding industries.

 Since the Consulate General reopened in 2025, its main task has been to promote cooperation between the two countries in trade, investment, and innovation.